Paraskevi of Iconium

-Saint Paraskevi of Iconium (also known as Paraskeva Pyatnitsa) is venerated as a Christian virgin martyr.
+Saint Paraskevi of Iconium (also known as Paraskeva Pyatnitsa) and in Bulgaria (Sveta Petka Samardjiyska - lit.
+"Saint Petka of the Saddlemakers") is venerated as a Christian virgin martyr.
 According to Christian tradition, she was born to a rich family of Iconium.
-Her parents were Christian, and Paraskevi was named as such (the name means "Friday" in Greek) because she was baptized on a Friday and because Friday was the day of Christ's Passion.
+Her parents were Christian, and Paraskevi was named as such (the name means "Friday" in Greek) because she was baptized on a Friday, the day of Christ's Passion.

+Life

-Paraskevi became a preacher, and according to tradition, converted a man named Antoninus to Christianity.
+According to tradition, Paraskevi converted a man named Antoninus to Christianity.
 She was subsequently martyred at Iconium during the persecutions of Diocletian.

 Veneration

 An account of her martyrdom was written by John of Euboea.

 Paraskeva's cult and attributes became confused with that of other saints with the same name as well as pre-Christian deities of the Slavs.